golang/vscode-go/docs/debugging.md

 ### Ask for help

 At this point, it's time to look at the [common issues](#common-issues) below or the [existing debugging issues](https://github.com/golang/vscode-go/issues?q=is%3Aissue+is%3Aopen+label%3Adebug) on the [issue tracker](https://github.com/golang/vscode-go/issues).
-If that still doesn't solve your problem, [file a new issue](https://github.com/golang/vscode-go/issues/new/choose) or ask a question on the `#vscode` channel of the [Gophers Slack](https://gophers.slack.com).
+If that still doesn't solve your problem, [file a new issue](https://github.com/golang/vscode-go/issues/new/choose).

 ## Common Issues